 The District's Industrial nodes are largely in Timaru.
 These are located at the Port, Washdyke, Redruth, and Smithfield.
-These areas provide for some 80% of the district's Industrial land resource.
-Within the district, some 28% of zoned industrial land is vacant.
-Some 21% of the district's zoned industrial land is zoned, usable, vacant and presently available.
+These areas provide for some 80% of the district's Industrial land resource, of which some 13% (70ha) is vacant, serviced and available, and a further 33ha is either deferred, not available, or is yet to be serviced.
 Industrial nodes in Timaru township predominantly provide for the district's larger scale manufacturing, construction and logistics businesses, which collectively employ some 7,800 of the district's 9,000 industrial employees (2015).

-Smaller industrial pockets are located at, Geraldine, Barkers, Temuka, Pleasant Point, Winchester and Pareora, These nodes tend to provide for light industrial activities and employment servicing more localised areas.
+Smaller industrial pockets are located at, Geraldine, Barkers, Temuka, Pleasant Point, Winchester and Pareora.
+These nodes tend to provide for light industrial activities and employment servicing more localised areas.
 These localised industrial pockets are largely occupied.

 Clandeboye, which is one of Fonterra's largest manufacturing sites in New Zealand, is a major employer within the District.
 Over 850 staff are employed.
 The factory services a catchment extending into substantial areas of the Otago and Canterbury region generating a large number of tanker and truck movements on the roading network.
 Growth associated with Industrial demand is modest.
-There is 202.7ha of vacant and usable industrial land in the district.
-Additional demand is considered to be in the order of 91.5ha to 2048.
-Accordingly, some rationalisation and staging of the existing zoned industrial land supply (either available, deferred or non-serviced) is required to avoid inefficient servicing or dispersed productivity.
+Of the 76ha of vacant, serviced and usable industrial land in the district, additional demand is considered to be in the order of 33.8ha to 2033.
+Accordingly, some rationalisation and staging of the 230ha of industrial land supply (either available, deferred or non-serviced) is required to avoid inefficient servicing or dispersed productivity.